iingles/node-social/README.md

 # REST API project for DGM 4790
 ## Spring 2020
 ---
 For this project I followed along with and expanded on the same "posts"/"users" functionality that was presented in Max's videos on Udemy (Abstracted to Vue instead of React).
 This includes authentication; so a user must log in in order to use this API.
-Please note that this app is *not* fully functional.
+Please note that this app is *not* yet a fully functional social media app; however it does have basic CRUD functionality for the user posts.

 - ### Mongoose as my data modeling tool: